Skip to main content

 Tools & ResourcesPublished April 24, 2026· 7 min read

-Five eBay repricing tools honestly compared — what each does, the API caveat that trips up most sellers, and when repricing actually moves the needle vs. when it's a solution in search of a problem.
+eBay repricing tools, price-drop software, and free markdown workflows honestly compared — what each does, the API caveat that trips up most sellers, and when automated repricing actually moves the needle vs. when it is a solution in search of a problem.

 By Chris Taylor, founder of FlowLister.
 I built FlowLister after manually listing 2,000+ eBay items from thrift stores and estate sales.
 To be clear upfront: FlowLister is a listing tool, not a repricer.
 More on that below.